chen-jin021/save_food/README.md

 ## Wireframes

-/signup - page for user log in
+/ - page for user signup (can have access to the log in page)

 ![signup_page](documentation/sign_up.png)

-/clock - page for showing the pomodoro countdown
+/login - page for showing the pomodoro countdown

 ![authentication_page](documentation/authen.png)